designstem/projects/waste/index.md

 ## Adaptive growth

-This growing and killing of material in response to mechanical forces is called **adaptive growth**.
+The growing and removal of material in response to mechanical forces is called **adaptive growth**.

 An everyday (visible) example of adaptive growth is the growth of callus on the soles of feet!